Case Study: Health Insurance Corporation Gets Roadmap for TRUE Zero Waste Certification

 1. Comprehensive Waste Audit

-• How much waste was being generated.
+• How much waste is being generated?

-• The types of material being discarded–each waste stream and generation point was sorted into 22 material type categories.
+Each waste stream and generation point was sorted into 22 material type categories.

 2. Infrastructure Assessment

-Our team conducted a detailed walkthrough of each campus, reviewing:
+Great Forest conducted a detailed walkthrough of each campus, reviewing:

 Results